mcgurk/Linux-Arduino-Serial-Joystick/README.md

 # Linux-Arduino-Serial-Joystick

-If you just want easy way to connect e.g. controllers, keyboard or mouse to computer, go to https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter.
+If you just want easy way to get Arduino act like e.g. controller, keyboard or mouse to computer, go to https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter.

 If you can't/don't want to use USB, keep reading.